Amruta Khanvilkar: Breakthrough and career advancement (2010–2013)

-Khanvilkar's career prospects improved in 2010 when she gained widespread popularity for her Lavani performance in the song "Wajale Ki Bara" in Ravi Jadhav's film Natarang, which was sung by Bela Shende.
+Khanvilkar's career prospects improved in 2010 when she gained widespread popularity for her Lavani performance in the song "Wajle Ki Bara" in Ravi Jadhav's film Natarang, which was sung by Bela Shende.
 She was not the original choice for the song and entered the song a day prior to its shoot.
-Khanvilkar reminisced about the experience, "saying yes to 'Wajale Ki Bara' was one of the best decisions of my career."
+Khanvilkar reminisced about the experience, "saying yes to 'Wajle Ki Bara' was one of the best decisions of my career."
 The song made her famous even in the interiors of Maharashtra, reviewer Chetana Panchal described her cameo as "impressive" The same year, she reprised her role as Aarti in Phoonk 2.
 It was not as well-received as the first film, but Khanvilkar's work was appreciated.
 Sonia Chopra of Sify noted her as "superb, especially when she's trying to convince Rajiv of the odd goings-on in the house," Komal Nahta of Koimoi.com wrote, "she does justice to her role and is very natural" and DNA's Taran Adarsh found Khanvilkar's portrayal to be "expressive enough."
 Moreover, the film was average at the box office.